Support police officers who stand up and speak out…

-Not one media article, or prominent public figure has even mentioned what Travis said about law enforcement shooting unarmed whites.
-And most seem to be ignoring that Travis even made such a comparison.
+Not one media article, or prominent public figure mentioned Travis’ comparison—and most seem to be ignoring the fact he even made a comparison.

 The Media Didn’t Like The Message, So They Attacked The Messenger…

-In the ongoing aftermath, the media has mishandled what Travis actually said in so many ways, it’s almost impossible to keep up.
-But one thing has become clear.
-This appears to be a personal attack on the messenger, who was brave enough to deliver a message speaking out against the accusations against law enforcement.
+In the ongoing aftermath, the media seems to have launched a personal attack on the messenger, who was brave enough to deliver a message speaking out against the accusations against law enforcement.
 And who had the courage to speak up and compare stats involving black and whites.